Vox Novus

 Vox Novus is a New York City-based organization consisting of composers, musicians, and music enthusiasts which presents and supports new music.
 Vox Novus was founded by Robert Voisey to promote contemporary composers in 2000.

 This organization was created for the purposes of expanding the presence of contemporary music in the public's vision, empowering composers and contemporary musicians to create, produce, and promote their music.
-Vox Novus does this by the production of concerts, exposure on the Internet, and facilitating networking between professionals.
+Vox Novus does this by the production of concerts, exposure on the Internet, opportunity offerings, and networking between professionals.
 Vox Novus promotes and produces contemporary music using repeatable methods and models that composers can take and use on their own.
 This way contemporary music can reach an ever wider audience thereby continuing the advancement of culture and art.

 Vox Novus has produced and promoted more than 500 concerts in over 30 countries around the world.
 The organization is most noted for its 60x60 project, the Composer's Voice Concert Series, and Fifteen-Minutes-of-Fame music project.
-Vox Novus has several other project endeavors such as Circuit Bridges, New Nodes, and xMV.
+Vox Novus has several other project endeavors such as Contemporary Quartets, Contemporary Recordings, Circuit Bridges, and xMV.

 Vox Novus supports many other new music projects through its advocacy.
 It has engaged in several endeavors to promote and empower composers and their music in presentations of the greater cultural community.

 One example is to produce a call for scores of new works written to celebrate the West Point Band's bicentennial for a concert in honor of Armed Forces Day.
 Another project is a concert of music by living Armenian composers to commemorate the Armenian genocide centennial.

 It is also known for its resources for composers: Composers' Site, Music Avatar, NM421, and the American Composer Timeline.

 In 2015, Vox Novus celebrated its 15-year anniversary with a festival that included all of the concert series it produced: 60x60, Composer's Voice Concert Series, Fifteen-Minutes-of-Fame, Circuit Bridges, and xMV.
 Two Composer's Voice concerts with Fifteen-Minutes-of-Fame took place at Symphony Space in New York City.